oat-sa/tao-mobile-app/README.md

 ```
 7. Open Chrome(ium) at the address indicated in CLI.

-Please note, the local developmenent is better using Webkit based browsers, because phonegap injects some specific services.
+Please note, the local development is better using Webkit based browsers, because phonegap injects some specific services.

 8. You can also run it in a real device, by installing [the developer app](http://docs.phonegap.com/getting-started/2-install-mobile-app/) and opening the same address (_PRO TIP_ : you should be on the same network...).

+#### Set up a TAO central sync endpoint
+<a name="central-sync-endpoint"></a>

+ - Install a recent (>= sprint-75) version of TAO with the extensions `taoSync` and `taoOAuth`.
+ - Once installed, create a user with the role `Sync Manager`
+ - Run the script `php index.php '\oat\taoSync\scripts\tool\RegisterHandShakeAuthAdapter'`
+ - Do not forget to change the value of the endpoint in the app config file `src/js/config.js`

 #### Debug